-Python – Removing Items from a Set
+Python – Sorting List Items

 Once a Python set is created, you cannot change its items, but you can remove items using the remove(), discard(), pop(), and clear() methods, and the del keyword.